Utility rates have doubled in the last 20 years.

 USE ENERGY EFFICIENT DEVICE

-Install energy efficient appliances and devices such as LED lights, variable speed pool pump, or solar attic fans
+Install energy efficient appliances and devices such as LED lights, variable speed pool pumps, or solar attic fans.

 Generate energy from renewable sources